Mackenziek09/final_ethics_cosc_643/readme.md

 ## Notes

 This app uses a simple decision tree model trained on synthetic data.
-Typically, we would optimize this model using techniques like hyperparameter tuning (e.g., depth selection) and cross-validation or test/train splitting.
+Typically, we would optimize this model using techniques like hyperparameter tuning (e.g., depth selection).

 However, because this is a prototype built with synthetic, highly structured data and is designed for demonstration purposes only at this point, I’ve opted for a simpler model to prioritize clarity, speed, and usability.